asaiacai/external-secrets/docs/provider/kubernetes.md

 ### Target API-Server Configuration

 The servers `url` can be omitted and defaults to `kubernetes.default`.

-You **have to** provide a CA certificate in order to connect to the API Server securely.
+TLS verification behavior:
+- If neither `caBundle` nor `caProvider` is specified, the provider uses the system trust store (same behavior as `kubectl`).
+This is suitable for API servers that present publicly trusted certificates (for example, via Let's Encrypt).
+- If the API server uses a private/internal CA, provide a custom CA via `caBundle` or `caProvider` so the connection can be verified against that CA.

 For your convenience, each namespace has a ConfigMap `kube-root-ca.crt` that contains the CA certificate of the internal API Server (see `RootCAConfigMap` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/)).
 Use that if you want to connect to the same API server.

-If you want to connect to a remote API Server you need to fetch it and store it inside the cluster as ConfigMap or Secret.
-You may also define it inline as base64 encoded value using the `caBundle` property.
+If you want to connect to a remote API Server that does not use a publicly trusted CA, fetch its CA certificate and store it inside the cluster as a ConfigMap or Secret.
+You may also define it inline as a base64-encoded value using the `caBundle` property.

 ```yaml
 apiVersion: external-secrets.io/v1